Folio III Field Notes

 Introduction

-Recently, I was configuring a quick server to run LLM locally.
-Though it is easy in hindsight, it was not as clear-cut as it needed to be.
-After troubleshooting and following the Official Ollama FAQ, I found a solution by configuring the OLLAMA_HOST environment variable.
-Here's a step-by-step guide on how to resolve this problem.
+I was recently configuring a quick server to run LLMs locally.
+It's easy in hindsight, but it wasn't as clear-cut as I'd hoped.
+After some troubleshooting and a read of the official Ollama FAQ, the fix came down to setting the OLLAMA_HOST environment variable.
+Here's a step-by-step.

 By default, Ollama binds to 127.0.0.1 on port 11434, which restricts access to the local machine.
-This means that even if you specify an IP address and port, other devices on the network will not be able to access the Ollama server.
+Even if you specify an IP and port on the client side, other devices on the network can't reach the server.

 On macOS